JamieBeverley/me/_ramblings/RustWASMAudioWorklets.md

     // initialize a vec32
     let vec: Vec<f32> = vec![0.0; size];
     // convert heap-allocated array to just the pointer of the beginning of that
-    // array on the heap
+    // array on the heap.
     Box::into_raw(
         // convert vec 32 to a heap-allocated array of f32 values vec.into_boxed_slice(),